-Two important mentors to me were Louis Asher and J. W. Griffith, both of whom were once my pastor.
+Two important mentors to me were Louis Asher and J. W. Griffith, both of whom were once my pastors.
 They were historians and seminary professors who had much to do with nurturing my predisposition toward things historical.
-Though I rejected the seminary path as outside the pale of New Testament orthopraxy, I hold them in very high esteem as men, preachers, teachers and historians.
+Though I rejected the seminary path as outside the pale of New Testament orthopraxy, I hold them in very high esteem as men, preachers, teachers, and historians.
 Above all in the flesh, I honor my father as the great influence in my life.

 • A Sheaf of Psalms and Hymns and Spiritual Songs, 2009

 • A History of Smyrna Baptist Church 1873-2008, (with J. W. Griffith) 2009

-• A Better Paradigm for the Study of Baptist History?, (with Nathan Finn, Mark Osgatharp) 2009
+• A Better Paradigm for the Study of Baptist History? (with Nathan Finn, Mark Osgatharp) 2009

 • Materials Toward a History of Feet Washing among the Baptists, 2008

 • Minutes of the Mt.
-Carmel Baptist Church, Rusk County, Texas: Oct 1868--Nov 1871, 2006
+Carmel Baptist Church, Rusk County, Texas: Oct 1868–Nov 1871, 2006

 • Approaching 150: a Brief History of the East Texas Musical Convention, 2005

-• Georgia Baptist Historical Society
+• Georgia Baptist Historical Society (now defunct)

 • J. H. Spencer Historical Society

 • Texas Baptist Historical Society

 • (lapsed member of the) Association of Statisticians of American Religious Bodies

 rl_vaughn -AT- yahoo.com

 The purpose of this blog is glorify Jesus Christ while posting thoughts about things that interest me.
-The main themes of the blog, based on my interests, will be the Bible and Baptists, songs, hymns and history.
-Announcements, current events and such like will creep in from time to time.
+The main themes of the blog, based on my interests, will be the Bible and Baptists, songs, hymns, and history.
+Announcements, current events, and such like will creep in from time to time.

 VERY BRIEF DOCTRINAL STATEMENT

-All fundamental doctrines grow from two foundational truths -- that God is and that He has revealed Himself in the sixty-six books we call the Holy Bible.
+All fundamental doctrines grow from two foundational truths – that God is and that He has revealed Himself in the sixty-six books we call the Holy Bible.
 God is.
 The Bible is inspired.

-All things were created by and exist by God, who reveals Himself as the Father, the Son, and the Holy Spirit.
+- All things were created by and exist by God, who reveals Himself as the Father, the Son, and the Holy Spirit.

-The work of God in the world through Jesus Christ is the central truth of the Bible.
+- The work of God in the world through Jesus Christ is the central truth of the Bible.

-Salvation is a need of man and a work of God.
+- Salvation is a need of man and a work of God.

-The gospel is how that Christ died for our sins according to the Scriptures, that He was buried, and that He rose again the third day according to the Scriptures.
+- The gospel is how that Christ died for our sins according to the Scriptures, that He was buried, and that He rose again the third day according to the Scriptures.

-The gospel is to be preached throughout the world.
+- The gospel is to be preached throughout the world.

-The Son of God was born into this world of a virgin, lived sinlessly in the flesh, died on the cross and rose from the grave.
+- The Son of God was born into this world of a virgin, lived sinlessly in the flesh, died on the cross and rose from the grave.
 He has promised to return again.